MrSaints/dotfiles/README.md

 A set of configuration files for my home, and work development environment.

-`scripts` largely targets Arch Linux, and Debian systems.
-But, some may work on MacOS.

 For my homelab, see [`mypi`](https://github.com/MrSaints/mypi).

 ## GPG

+### Import

-My private key is stored offline, encrypted.
+My private key is stored offline, encrypted, and in my Yubikey.
 To set it up on a new workstation:

+#### Raw

 ```
 # Decrypt Key